Flipbook HTML5: Flash is Dead – here is the Solution [new]

 Publitas is another option I found for flipbook HTML5 creation from a PDF.
 They were geared more toward those wanting to publish a digital catalog.
 Based on what I saw, their offering could work for anyone thought.
 Their service has built-in navigation, mobile-friendly design, touch-responsive buttons, page overviews, links, PDF downloads, and social sharing, video embeds, and the “flip page effect”.
 They offer five tiers: Free, Bronze ($10/month), Silver ($29/month), Gold ($99/month), and Enterprise (unknown pricing).
 Publitas also offers yearly pricing with a slight discount.

 After research I decided to go to go with Yumpu.
 They were the most affordable and versatile for what I was looking for and had options to scale up, which is something I might want to do in the future.
-So I went with their 30 day trial of the Basic version.
+So I went with their Free Plan, that already offers a great ton of features.
 And since I don’t plan on adding a shopping cart or product pages to my PDF, I decided that Publitas wasn’t quite the right fit.

 Using the site was pretty easy.
 After I signed up I clicked the “Create a Magazine” link in the navigation menu, which took me to an easy drag-and-drop screen where I could drag my PDF.